ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/purchase.md

 ## Technical Behavior

+1. User provides information about the Uniq they wish to purchase.

+2. Verify that the Uniq has a purchase requirement

+3. Obtain the price of the Uniq and convert to UOS

+4. Verify that if the purchase requirement requires additional uniqs that the uniqs passed are relevant to the purchase requirement.

+5. Additional transfer, and burning actions may be used on individual uniqs during the verification process.
+(They are kept if the transaction fails)

+6. Distribute shares based on purchase requirements, done through inline calls

+7. Send remainder of shares to the factory manager, done through inline calls

+8. Issue the token to the user

+9. Increment the number of tokens purchased for the given user

 ### Supplying Uniqs for Purchases

 In some cases a token factory may require certain uniqs to exist in the user inventory table to enable the user to purchase a uniq.